Understanding Jewish Alcoholism

 Below, Rabbi Simon discusses his experiences with alcoholism in the Jewish community:

-Alcoholism represented a loss of personal control that could threaten the security of the entire community.
-Therefore, the alcoholic would not find support or acceptance within the community.
-One of two things would occur.
-Either the alcoholic would stop the behavior, in which case communal support would be provided.
-Alternatively, the alcoholic would leave the community.
-This second choice often led to the alcoholic’s ultimate assimilation into the non-Jewish population.
+Historical Context: Alcoholism represented a loss of personal control that could threaten the security of the entire community.
+Therefore, the alcoholic would either stop the behavior and receive community support, or leave the community and assimilate into the non-Jewish population.

 Is Alcoholism More Common Among Jewish People?